Pi Day: 3.14 1 5 9 2 6 … is March 14.

 Let’s refine the three.
 In the process, let’s introduce a new pi that takes its place as the foremost transition between the finite to the infinite.
 (Redefine infinity) (Redefine space-time) Redefine!

 The illustration (above right) was done to demonstrate the stacking of cannonballs and to show the emergence of lattice as well as triangles, tetrahedrons, and octahedrons.
 If you were to click on that image above, you will also see the emergence of the first octahedron.

 Now, let’s push this construction down into a scale of the universe that begins with the Planck units.
 Put aside all that we have been told about the singularity at the Planck scale, and ask, “What is generated first?
 What is the first manifestation of physicality even though it is well-beyond our abilities to measure it?

-John Wheeler suggests quantum foam and quantum fluctuations.
-I would argue that the word, foam, is not quite appropriate.
-That image above, I believe, more closely captures the earliest dynamics within the universe, a thoroughly physical place where the first moment is best captured by the Planck units (except for a slight modification of temperature which will be addressed later).
+Planckspheres, Quantum Foam and John Wheeler.
+My simple recommendation is to revisit John Wheeler’s suggestion that his quantum foam associated with quantum fluctuations be called Planckspheres.
+I would argue that the word, foam, is not quite appropriate; there is nothing foamy about them.
+That image (above right), I believe, more closely captures the earliest dynamics within the universe, a thoroughly physical place where the first moment is best captured by the Planck units (except for a slight modification of temperature which will be addressed later).